-This warranty coverage is available only on Evinrude outboard engines purchased as new and unused from a dealer authorized to distribute Evinrude products in the country in which the sale occurred ("Dealer"), and then only after the BRP-specified pre-delivery inspection process has been completed and documented by the purchaser and Dealer.
+This warranty coverage is available only on Johnson 2-stroke outboard engines purchased as new and unused from a dealer authorized to distribute Johnson products in the country in which the sale occurred ("Dealer"), and then only after the BRP specified pre-delivery inspection process has been completed and documented by the purchaser and Dealer.
 Warranty coverage only becomes available upon proper registration of Product by Dealer or owner.